ShaneHsu08/GenerativeArt3D/README.md

 ## Usage

 1. **Select Art Effect**: Choose a code variation from the dropdown menu.
-2. **Adjust Colors**: Change particle and background colors.
+2. **Adjust Colors**: Change particle colors and background.
 3. **Adjust Sizes**: Use the +/- buttons to change particle and canvas sizes.
 4. **Switch Language**: Select your preferred language.
 5. **Save Image**: Click the camera icon to save the artwork as a high-quality PNG file.
 The filename is automatically generated (e.g., `generative-art-5-1672531200.png`).

 ### Parameter Guide
-- **Code Selection**: Choose from 42 different mathematical algorithms, each creating a unique visual.
+- **Code Selection**: Choose from 48 different mathematical algorithms, each creating a unique visual.
 - **Particle Color**: Sets the color of the moving points.
 To best experience the 3D effect, use a Red/Orange particle on a Blue/Black background.
-- **Background Color**: Sets the canvas background color.
+- **Background**: Sets the canvas background.
 - **Particle Size**: Controls the diameter of the drawn points.
 - **Canvas Size**: Adjusts the canvas dimensions.
 - **Save Image**: Captures the current canvas content.